 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), ADHD symptoms generally fall into 3 types: predominantly hyperactive, predominantly inattentive, and combined type.

 Males and females, in general, display symptoms differently.
-Men tend to exhibit more hyperactivity/impulsivity symptoms such as outbursts and causing disruption.
+Men and boys tend to exhibit more hyperactivity symptoms, such as outbursts and causing disruption.
 This may explain why they are more readily diagnosed.
-Women tend to exhibit more inattentive symptoms such as low self-esteem, anxiety, and tendencies to daydream, which can easily be mistaken for other conditions.
+Women and girls tend to exhibit more inattentive symptoms such as low self-esteem, anxiety, and tendencies to daydream, which can easily be mistaken for other conditions.

-Women are masters at internalizing issues.
-This can lead to a whole host of additional symptoms that astute ADHD diagnosticians are becoming more aware of.
-In addition to anxiety and depression, women with ADHD may exhibit compulsive overeating, substance abuse, lower self-esteem, and chronic sleep deprivation.
+Women are more likely to internalize their issues, which can lead to a whole host of additional symptoms that ADHD specialists are becoming more aware of.
+In addition to anxiety and depression, women with ADHD may exhibit compulsive overeating, substance abuse, low self-esteem, and chronic sleep deprivation.

 Depression Coexistent With and Masking ADHD

 Depression in women with ADHD is a common occurrence.
-Women learn from childhood to mask their negative emotions.
-They develop coping strategies to hide the symptoms but the condition remains.
-Masking may not be a conscious decision for women with ADHD but can impact an effective diagnosis.
+They will often develop coping strategies to hide their symptoms, but the condition remains.
+Masking may not be a conscious decision for women with ADHD, but it can make it more difficult to receive an effective diagnosis.

 Signs and Symptoms of Adult ADHD in Women

-Inattentiveness encompasses an extensive range of characteristics such as lack of attention to detail, losing items, leaving tasks unfinished, and not maintaining attention.
+Inattentiveness encompasses an extensive range of characteristics such as lack of attention to detail, losing items, leaving tasks unfinished, and making careless mistakes.

 Lack of control and inability to stay with a plan are hallmarks of disorganization.
 Examples of disorganization include messy workspaces and clutter.